KleonTran123/looker_studio_hackathon_tailor_swift/README.md

 NPM: For managing project dependencies with the following one-liner: npm install dotenv express @google-cloud/bigquery @google/generative-ai

-BigQuery: Used for robust and scalable data storage, enabling efficient querying and analysis of large datasets.
+BigQuery: Used for data storage

-Gemini: Harnessed for text generation, providing natural language processing capabilities for content creation and automation.
+Gemini: Used for text generation

-Looker Studio: Employed for data visualization, facilitating the creation of dynamic and interactive dashboards to present insights effectively.
+Looker Studio: Employed for data visualization

 These technologies were pivotal in realizing the project's goals and delivering a seamless user experience.